akshitsingla/amadeus-ruby/README.md

 ## Documentation

-Amadeus has a large set of APIs, and our documentation is here to get you started today.
+Amadeus has a rich set of APIs for the travel industry.
 For more details, check out the [Amadeus for Developers Portal](https://developers.amadeus.com) or the [SDK class reference](https://amadeus4dev.github.io/amadeus-ruby/).

   * [Get Started](https://amadeus4dev.github.io/amadeus-ruby/)